All College

 “I am pleased to appoint John Goyette to this role.
 He is a skillful administrator who has helped lead the College through several challenges.”

 Upon his appointment as dean in 2017, Dr. Goyette oversaw the reaccreditation of the California campus and, shortly thereafter, the campus-wide evacuation resulting from the Thomas Fire, as well as the subsequent readjustment of the academic schedule.
 He additionally played a vital role in establishing the College’s second campus in New England.
-He led the effort to gain the approval of the Massachusetts Board of High Education, directed the hiring of the campus’s initial faculty, and formulated a plan under which members of New England’s first graduating class spent their freshman year in California.
+He led the effort to gain the approval of the Massachusetts Board of Higher Education, directed the hiring of the campus’s initial faculty, and formulated a plan under which members of New England’s first graduating class spent their freshman year in California.

 “The idea was for that first class to experience life on the original campus,” Dr. Goyette explains.
 “Its members could be formed by the culture and intellectual customs of the College, then bring those with them to the new campus.”